 2017 HARC Races & Payout Bonuses

 The USA will host five races offering HARC added-money in 2017.
 Dates are forthcoming.

-A total of $7,000 in HARC added-money bonuses will be paid per race out to the top three HARC-nominated finishers – regardless of final placement in race among non-HARC horses – as follows:
+A minimum of $4,000 in HARC added-money bonuses will be paid out per race to the the top three HARC nominated finishers, split between the owner and breeder of the horse.

 HARC Nomination Forms & Fees

 All racehorses, broodmares and stallions at stud who wish to be eligible for the HARC added-money program must go through a one-time nomination process.
 Once eligible, the horse remains HARC-eligible for the duration of its life, even through ownership changes.